 Here’s how we might break down the key action of signing up for a New York Times subscription.

-By breaking key actions into modules, we see how the follow-up of one action can link up to triggers in others.
+By breaking key actions into modules, we see how the follow-up of one action can link up to prompts for others.
 Onboarding becomes more about binding together interchangeable links in a chain, and less about creating a single string of actions everyone has to follow in the same order.

-For a deeper dive into the concept of feedback loops, check out Microinteractions by Dan Saffer.
+For a deeper dive into the concept of structuring everyday actions, not just those used in user onboarding, check out Microinteractions by Dan Saffer.

 Long term guidance also gives onboarding the chance to reinforce the concepts it introduces.
 One reason we get stuck in a one-time-use mindset is by thinking that people only need to be exposed to something once to retain it.
 We touched on the concept of spaced repetition in a previous post.
 It’s the idea that people retain information and form habits effectively by repeatedly engaging in practice over time.
 Learning something only once is subject to a steep forgetting curve.